Tale of two brothers reflects Syrian rebel unity and divisions

 “They were unforgettable days.
 The feeling was very strange for us – that we are in Syria and going out in protest against the regime and the Assad family,” he said.

-Abu Eliyas took up arms with a Free Syrian Army group early in the conflict.
+Abu Eliyas took up arms with a Free Syrian Army group early in the war.

 After seizing the area, Islamic State militants destroyed his house in Deir al-Zor by rigging it with explosives and then blowing it up in what he described as an act of revenge.